COVID-19 and clinical research at NUH

 To coordinate COVID-19 research in Nottingham, we have established a Research Prioritisation Committee through Nottingham Health Science Partners.

 Made up of our leading clinicians and academics, the Committee will review COVID-19 proposals on behalf of NUH and the University of Nottingham.
-Full details of the Committee's role, process and the form to submit Expressions of Interest are available in our online document library.
+Full details of the Committee's role, process and the form for researchers to submit Expressions of Interest for COVID-19 research are available in our online document library.

 Finding treatments for COVID-19